Emperor Shaka the Great

-Emperor Shaka the Great is an epic poem based on the Zulu oral tradition, compiled in Zulu then translated by South African poet Mazisi Kunene.
+Emperor Shaka the Great is an epic poem based on the Zulu oral tradition, compiled in Zulu then translated by South African poet Mazisi Kunene and published in 1979 in the Heinemann African Writers Series.
 The poem follows the life of Shaka Zulu, documenting his exploits as a king of the Zulu people, who produced considerable advances in State structure and military technologies of the Zulu.
 Some critics express concern over the historicity of the retelling.
 However, Kunene's embrace of an African perspective on Shaka's rule expresses an attempt at understanding the apparent horrors observed by Europeans in the history of Shaka.

 Oral tradition

 Though the Zulu had practised considerable oral poetry from early in the history, the Zulu heroic epic was not fully developed until the reign of Shaka.
 This poem represents the national tradition of recording the rule of Shaka through many official historians specializing in one particular part of Shaka's history.
 In Zulu tradition, the poets (izimbongi) are definers of social values and celebrators of the nation and its successes.
 One expert, commenting on Kunene's work, said "the oral traditions of the Zulus these are not memorized stories ...
 These are re-creations, re-creations in terms of the present.
 Kunene was masterful at that."
 The Culture Sector of UNESCO sanctions the book as a representative translation of Zulu literature.